Diana11-Michelle/Diana11-Michelle/README.md

 ### Hi there 👋
-I am a Graduate  Fellow at Busitema University as well as a graduate Student at Busitema University perusing a Masters Degree in Computer Forensics currently in the final year carrying out my research in the field of Steganography and Cryptography.
+I am a graduate Student at Busitema University perusing a Masters Degree in Computer Forensics currently in the final year carrying out my research in the field of Steganography and Cryptography.
 I graduated with a Bachelor's Degree in Computer Science  and I have acquired numerous skills in the field of computing.
 I have also participated in various Bootcamps like the Busitema Artificial Intelligence and Interdisciplinary Research Group, Pycon Event 2023 and Spectrum Management at AFRALTI.
 I am a member of IEEE and my number is 990739.

 I have taken part in research projects for example: River engage: Insights on plastic debris polluting the Aturukuku River in Uganda, the Ayung River in Indonesia, and the Connecticut River in the United States, where I collaborated with the researchers (DOI 10.3389/fenvs.2022.1081208).